crownstone/bluenet/docs/TRACKABLE_PARSER_INTERNAL.md

-The cuckoo filter only stores fingerprints of entries, so it is possible to update remote filters by simply communicating these compressed (constant size) packets rather than communicating the full entry (variable length) to achieve the same command.
+The cuckoo filter only stores fingerprints of entries, so it is possible to update remote filters by simply communicating these compressed (constant size) packets rather than communicating the full entry (variable length) to achieve the same result.
 This requires the host to be up to date concerning the implementation of the filter method and results in less communication.

-### Add compressed entry
+### Add compressed filter entry

-When filter version is set to 0, the crownstone always accepts the command and will increment its local version for the given filter id.
-Else, a crownstone only accepts the command if the received filter version is superior to its current version for the given id.
+Currently unimplemented.

 ### Add compressed entry packet